What happens if my car is stolen?

 It is important to be able to give the police as much information as possible about your missing vehicle.
 You should automatically know the make, model, year, color and tag number of your vehicle.

+What happens when you report your car as stolen?
 You should be able to describe anything that sets it apart like decals, bumper stickers, dents, scratches or other defining features.
 The VIN or Vehicle Identification Number should be easy for you to find also, as the police will indeed require it.

 Having such information written down in your wallet is a good practice.
 While you are making your report, you will also need to let the police know about any personal effects you had left in the car.